DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/lineconfig_property.md

 ### Description

 @short: Optional.
-An object with default configuration for the newly added connector lines
+An object with default configuration for the connector lines

 :::info
-The settings will be applied to the new connector lines which are added via the editor
+The `lineType`, `lineDirection` and `arrowsHidden` settings will be applied to the new connector lines which are added via the editor.
 :::

 ### Usage